erik-t-irgens/number-counter-replacer/README.md

 ## Description

 _This program should take a user generated input, in the form of an integer number, and then post a string of numbers counting up to that user generated number.
 However, certain numbers will be replaced with designated strings - such as Beep!, Boop!, and "I'm sorry, Dave.
-I'm afraid I can't do that."
+I'm afraid I can't do that.".
+These will be displayed on a timer  Otherwise, the user may opt to look at what is happening between the numbers.
+Buttons can display what is being generated, and what it is being converted to in a hidden row with two columns.

 ### Specs
 | Spec | Input | Output |